<?xml version="1.0" encoding="utf-8"?>

 Exercise #1

-Unity design principle Bad Practice
+Creating unity in design Bad Practice

-Unity design principle Best Practice
+Creating unity in design Best Practice

 Unity is a design principle that brings a sense of harmony and cohesion.
 Designers achieve it by arranging similar content nearby and applying visual consistency to elements that serve one purpose.